| Document Number: | WG14 N1269 |

 The member function unlocks the stored mutual exclusion object mm

-and sets the stored value is_locked
+and sets the stored value is_locked to false.

-Note that if mm
+Note that if mm is a recursive

-doesn't necessarily put mm
+mutex unlocking mm doesn't necessarily put mm into

 the unlocked state.